 I have taught at Manchester Metropolitan since 2014, including leading Special Archive Projects at the People’s History Museum.
 I also teach neo-Gramscian approaches to International Relations.
 Previously, I lectured in European Studies at King’s College London, where I completed a PhD on the problem of subjectivity in Marxism in 2013.

-I am the co-editor of a forthcoming volume entitled Revisiting Gramsci’s Laboratory: History, Politics and Philosophy in the ‘Prison Notebooks’ (Brill publications) that showcases innovative Gramscian scholarship.
-My recent publications include ‘Lebowitz, Lukács and Postone: Subjectivity in Capital’ in the journal Science & Society.
+I am the co-editor of a volume entitled Revisiting Gramsci’s Notebooks (Brill publications) that showcases innovative Gramscian scholarship.
+My publications include ‘Lebowitz, Lukács and Postone: Subjectivity in Capital’ in the journal Science & Society.
+I have contributed to the collection Subjectivity and the Political: Contemporary Perspectives (Routledge) as well as The Meanings of Violence: From Critical Theory to Biopolitics (Routledge).

 I am an active member of the International Gramsci Society, and I co-organized the Past & Present international Gramsci conference at King’s College London in June 2015.
 In recent years, I have also participated in the Ghilarza Summer Schools 2014 and 2016, advanced philological courses with international Gramsci scholars.